danillouz/dans.garden/content/Computer networks/DNS.md

 title: DNS
 description: What I learned about the Domain Name System so far.
 date: 2023-06-03
-updated: 2024-08-06
+updated: 2024-08-17
 aliases:
   - The Domain Name System
 tags:
   - evergreen
 ---

 My understanding of DNS was always pretty basic.
 But since I started working more with hosting infrastructure, I've learned a lot more about it.

-I think DNS is really cool, but it is complicated.
-DNS has a lot of moving parts and terminology you need to know about to really get it.
+I think DNS is really cool, but it _is_ complicated.
+There are a lot of moving parts and terminology you need to know about to understand it.
 So I decided to write a bit about this.
 Mostly to capture and solidify my learnings, but maybe it can also be useful to others.

-In this post I'll cover what problem DNS solves, what DNS is, and how DNS works when you visit a website in your browser.
-This post gets a bit technical at times, but I try not to assume any prior knowledge, so you can (hopefully) also follow along if you're new to the topic.

 ## Why do we need DNS?